astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

 To add documentation to your task, follow these steps:

-1. Add the following code with a string in Markdown format above the definition of your task:
+1. Add the following code with a string in Markdown format:

     ```python
     doc_md_task = """